-1. Jump rope arms - Use the vertical rotary or arm spin motion of jumping rope with arms at your side.
+1. Jump rope arms - Use the arm spinning motion of jumping rope with arms at your side.
 Use different speeds and spin directions.

-2. The T - Use vertical rotary motion with arms out to the sides at shoulder height and parallel to the floor.
-Do it with backwards spin direction to open up the shoulders.
+2. The T - Use vertical rotational movement with arms out to the sides at shoulder height and parallel to the floor.
+Doing it with a backwards spin direction opens up the shoulders.

 OUT TO THE FRONT

-3. The Propellers- Use vertical rotary motion with arms extended out to the front and parallel to the floor.
+3. The Propellers- Use vertical rotational movement with arms extended out to the front and parallel to the floor.

-4. Figure Eight - One arm doing rotary motion on right side, then crossing over to left side, etc.
+4. Figure Eight - Use one arm to do rotational movement on the right side, then cross over and do rotational movement on the left side, etc.

 In Front Synchronized

-5. In Front Synchronized - Use vertical rotary motion with arms synchronized in front rotating together (i.e., with trainers always pointing in the same direction).
+5. In Front Synchronized - Use vertical rotational movement in front with arms synchronized (i.e., with trainers always pointing in the same direction).